lando/docs/contrib/index.md

 We are looking for people to help out in any of the capacities as follows:

+::: half CODER
+Work on making and supporting Lando by touching code, docs, issues, DevOps or helping out in our Slack community channel
+:::

 ::: half EVANGELIST
 Present, train or speak about Lando at various meetups, camps and conferences and generally spread the good word across the galaxy
-:::

-::: half CONTRIBUTOR
-Work on making and supporting Lando by touching code, docs, issues, DevOps or helping out in our Slack community channel
 :::

 ::: half SPONSOR